Refer a friend - They receive 20% & You receive 650 denarii points - A Win-Win!

 In this blog post, we’ve shown you a couple techniques on how to hold a guitar pick.

-Which might seem obvious to some but is an often-asked question among guitarists, especially those starting out.
+Which might seem obvious to some but is an often-asked question among guitar players, especially those starting out.

 We’ve also highlighted some of the most common mistakes people make when holding their guitar pick, and how to avoid them.